madureira/math/README.md

 ### Windows

-Open the solution `math.sln` on [Visual Studio IDE 2019](https://visualstudio.microsoft.com/vs/) to run all unit tests via `Test Explorer`.
+Open the solution `math.sln` on [Visual Studio IDE 2019](https://visualstudio.microsoft.com/vs/) to run all unit tests.